dotnet/SqlClient/BUILDGUIDE.md

 ### Pre-Requisites for running Manual tests:
 Manual Tests require the below setup to run:
 * SQL Server with enabled Shared Memory, TCP and Named Pipes Protocols and access to the Client OS.
 * Databases "NORTHWIND" and "UdtTestDb" present in SQL Server, created using SQL scripts [createNorthwindDb.sql](tools/testsql/createNorthwindDb.sql) and [createUdtTestDb.sql](tools/testsql/createUdtTestDb.sql).
+To setup an Azure Database with "NORTHWIND" tables, use SQL Script: [createNorthwindAzureDb.sql](tools/testsql/createNorthwindAzureDb.sql).
-* Make a copy of the configuration file [config.default.json](src/Microsoft.Data.SqlClient/tests/ManualTests/config.default.json) and rename it to `config.json`.
+* Make a copy of the configuration file [config.default.json](src/Microsoft.Data.SqlClient/tests/tools/Microsoft.Data.SqlClient.TestUtilities/config.default.json) and rename it to `config.json`.
 Update the values in `config.json`:

 |Property|Description|Value|
 |------|--------|-------------------|